ryanclark/development/README.md

 This helps you run a local Teleport environment locally at https://beast, with trusted local certificates (no `--insecure` anywhere).

-It sets up a single Teleport service that runs the Auth and Proxy services, as well as a container to run Webpack so you can build both Teleport and the Web code at the same time.
+It sets up a single Teleport service that runs the Auth and Proxy services.
 It also runs Application Access with the debug dumper app.

-File changes for the Teleport repo are sync'd and then [air](https://github.com/cosmtrek/air) watches for any changes to your local Teleport repo, and will rebuild and relaunch Teleport when you change a `.go` or `.yaml` file.
+[air](https://github.com/cosmtrek/air) watches for any changes to your local Teleport repo, and will rebuild and relaunch Teleport when you change a `.go` or `.yaml` file.

-This uses caching for both Go and Webpack, so although the first initial run will take a few minutes, subsequent runs of `make start` will build both Teleport and the frontend and have them up and running in <5s.
+### Frontend Development

+The frontend (Vite) is not part of the Docker setup.
+It's faster to run Vite separately on the host, pointing at the proxy running in Docker (`beast:3080`).
+This avoids Docker filesystem overhead and gives you native HMR speeds.

 This should work on v13+ of Teleport.
 If you're running v12 or below, checkout the `old` branch and re-run `make build`.